andriy-koz/andriy-koz/README.md

 - 👋 Hi, I’m Andriy.
-- 💻 I'm currently working with React JS.
+- 💻 I mostly use the MERN stack to develop web apps.
-- 🌱 I'm currently learning backend development with Node JS.
+- 🌱 I'm currently doing the Harvard's CS50x course.

+- 🥇 I'm passionate about using technology for solving real world problems.
+- 🐱 + 🐶 Specially open to colaborate in solutions for helping/rescuing animals.
+- 💛 + 💙 JavaScript and Python are my goto languages.

 <!---
 Andriy-Kozlovsky/Andriy-Kozlovsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.